CutFlame/MCDSaveEdit/README.md

 #### DISCLAIMER: Please keep backups of your save files!
 This app could make your save file unplayable!

+---

+### Installing and Running

-#### If you have the Windows Store version of MCD you need to download and run the [storepatcher.exe](https://docs.dungeonsworkshop.net/gettingstarted/) first for the best experience (the .pak files need to be extracted)
+##### IMPORTANT!
+If you have the Windows Store version of Minecraft: Dungeons you need to download and run the [storepatcher.exe](https://docs.dungeonsworkshop.net/gettingstarted/) first (the .pak files need to be extracted)

+1. Download the latest release (MCDSaveEdit_*.zip) from [here](https://github.com/CutFlame/MCDSaveEdit/releases/tag/release/latest)
+1. Extract it (it's just a simple single portable executable)
+1. Run it

+For full features and functionality you need Minecraft: Dungeons installed and preferrably in the default install location.

 ---